Senior Ballet Intensive

 Laguna Beach native and LDT alumna, Allison received her Bachelor’s degree in Drama and Dance from Bard College.
 Based in New York City, she works as a lighting designer for many museums, in the city and around the country.
 Her love of dance history developed while at college, and she has been teaching at LDT’s intensive for over ten years.
 She has been teaching dance history for ABT’s Young Dancer Summer Workshop since its inception, and, in addition to working with the company’s apprentices, became the Dance History teacher on the staff of the JKO School at American Ballet Theatre in the fall of 2013.

-Summer events include invitation only choreographic workshops, private sessions with guest artists for YAGP and Spotlight Awards Competition, Annual Showcase and Spaghetti Dinner, planned visits to Disneyland, SeaWorld, etc.
+Summer events include invitation only choreographic workshops, private sessions with guest artists for YAGP and Spotlight Awards Competition, Annual Showcase and Spaghetti Dinner.

 *Out-of-state and international students are subject to additional costs for airport transportation, ground transportation, catered lunches and scheduled activities.
 Contact the office for pricing.